Our Story My Lady and Me

 Find a Mentor

 I encourage those who are curious about being a mentor.
-Honestly, if you need a mentor, pray for the Lord to meet those needs.
-He will raise up those who can mentor.
+If you need a mentor, pray for the Lord to meet those needs.
+He will raise those who can mentor.
 You don’t have to be 80 to be a mentor.
-You just need to have a willing spirit to vest in the lives of others.
+You need to have a willing spirit to vest in the lives of others.

 Passing Down the Wisdom

 I had a sweet friend ask me to mentor her.
-My first thought was I have nothing to teach you.
+My first thought was, I have nothing to teach you.
 Sound familiar?
-I went and spoke to my Lady…..she said that I am perfectly equipped to mentor this sweet friend.
-What I have learned through the trials of my life, what I’m learning through my Lady, I have passed onto this sweet friend.
+I spoke to my Lady, and she said I am perfectly equipped to mentor this sweet friend.
+What I have learned through the trials of my life, what I’m learning through my Lady, I have passed onto this dear friend.
 She still has a long way to go, but she is getting there!
-What I learn from my Lady, I pass onto my friend.
+What I learn from my Lady, I pass on to my friend.
 My Lady prays for this friend, which is what it is all about.
 She is my blessing.
-This is Our Story My Lady and Me.
+This is Our Story, My Lady and Me.